MicrosoftDocs/cognitive-toolkit-docs/articles/CNTK-Library-Managed-API.md

 *  _nestedSearchInsideBlockFunction_: if it is true, all functions inside block functions are also examined.

 ***
-`public static Function LoadModel(string modelFile, DeviceDescriptor computeDevice)`
+`public static Function Load(string modelFile, DeviceDescriptor computeDevice)`

 Loads a Function from a model file.